wbamberg/idl-reference/docs/nsIDocumentEncoder.md

  If the container is set to a non-null value, then its
  child nodes are used for encoding, otherwise the entire
  document or range or selection or node is encoded.
- @param aContainer The node which child nodes will be encoded.

 #### Parameters ####